POWERFUL TASK MANAGEMENT

 Will there be an audiobook version?

-I have not started an audiobook version, though if you are interested, please let me know and I will add it to the votes for creating one.
+Being Productive comes with an audiobook companion.
+I have not started an audiobook version of either Creating Flow with OmniFocus or Workflow Mastery, though if you are interested, please let me know and I will add it to the votes for creating one.

 What is OmniFocus?